riboflavin/test-framer-sync/compare/zoom-ai-vs-fireflies-ai.md

 ---
 type: comparison
 title:  Zoom AI vs. Fireflies.ai  Which should you choose?
-description: Comparing Zoom AI and Fireflies.ai to help you choose the best transcription tool.
-Explore Circleback as an alternative option.
+description: Compare Zoom AI and Fireflies.ai meeting assistants, explore their key features, pricing, and discover Circleback as an alternative solution for meeting management.
 ---

 # Zoom AI vs. Fireflies.ai – Which should you choose?